-For those of you who have not read James Clavell's masterpiece Nobel House, you must run out to the library and take it out right away.
-What made me truly love Nobel House was its beloved heroine, Casey.
+For those of you who have not read James Clavell's masterpiece Noble House, you must run out to the library and check it out right away.
+What made me truly love Noble House was its beloved heroine, Casey.
 Clearly to have this much affection for a fictional character I had to identify with her on some level.

 The level was that Casey was determined to save as much money as she could and worked hard to build her nest egg.
 She referred to her nest egg as her "F YOU MONEY".

 "F YOU MONEY" is the amount of money you need so that you do not have to put up with anybody's BS anymore.
 It is like the universal "win the lottery" fantasy when you can walk into work the next day and say, "I quit".
 (A sidebar here; the best question I ever received regarding my book was when a woman asked me if the "F YOU MONEY" could also apply to your spouse!
 The answer is - yes!)

 Accumulating my "F YOU MONEY" was a great motivator for me to develop sensible money habits.
 These habits were set by my desire for financial security, in tandem with the fine example my parent's set for me in the art and joy of frugality.
 Nevertheless my levelheaded practices have made me an expert in spending money wisely.